Lemoncode/angular-exercise/README.md

   - Tie up organization property change.
 Use ngModel (two way binding) directive to achieve this goal.
   - Use the organization property before running the query.

+# Optional

+As optional part of this exercise you can migrate it to ngrx.
+Just for simplicity, just handle in ngrx the input changes and read the new state on component.
+Do not handle load data side effect.

+- Hints

+    - Install @ngrx/store
+    - Link store to app module (use forRoot)
+    - Link store to feature module (use forFeature)
+    - Create action for input organization changes
+    - Create reducer
+    - Dispatch action from component
+    - Read the new state provide by ngrx

 # About Lemoncode

 We are a team of long-term experienced freelance developers, established as a group in 2010.